Kiran-Ramisetti-kr483/Homework-6/readme.md

-Trying to run workflow.
+1. Trying to run workflow.

-Workflow running successfully.
+2. Workflow running successfully.

+3. Updating the app to create a new log file to copy logs from github workflows.

-Homework 6 is done.
+4. Homework 6 is done.